dimachine/SwitchingGenerators/README.md

 # SwitchingGenerators
-Computation of minimal switching generators of polyadic contexts for small n
+## Computation of switching generators for polyadic contexts with small n